harveybsmith/Apriori-Recommendation-Algortihm-for-Supermarket-transactions-/README.md

 So we have a greater chance of that random person liking scallops if they are also purchasing mayonaise and lemons (or vice e versa) or likeing *Ex Machina* if they have seen *Interstellar* whereas without prior knowledge that they liked *Interstellar* there was only a 10% chance (the Support).

+#The Model

+Apriori is actually a slow algortihm becuase it goes through and looks at all possible combinations, therefore we need to set a minimum support so maybe set min support to 20% so dont even look at those.
+Then limit a confidence like in our example 17.5%.
+The key to optimizing and tweaking this algorithm is playing with the min support and confidence in the code.
+In the end sort them by lift and look at those with the highest lift.
+This also takes some manual inspection and making deducing if these combination really make sense.